 - 7 days (168 hours) – €40.00

-2. How to order a Taxi in Dublin
+2. Order a Taxi in Dublin (but not on Uber)

 There’s an app for that, but it’s not Uber in Dublin.
 If you want to skip public transport, you will have to call a taxi.
 The taxi services in Dublin do have their own apps, that allow you to instantly request a taxi, or to book one for a upcoming date and time.

 I order a taxi a day in advance using the NRC Taxi App and, happily, the driver pulled up 5 minutes before the specified time!